vishalG197/RemoteEngine/Readme.md

 Implement a user-friendly web application that allows clients and developers to register, authenticate, and complete the onboarding process.
 Ensure secure communication, utilize JWT for authentication, and follow best practices for code quality.

 ## Features
 -User Registration:

 Clients and developers can register using their email addresses.
 -Authentication:

 Secure all APIs (except sign-up) using JWT for secure communication.
--Developer Onboarding:
+# Developer Onboarding:
 Developers can submit detailed onboarding information, including personal details, skills, professional experiences, and educational experiences.

--Multiple Education and Professional Experiences:
+# Multiple Education and Professional Experiences:
 Developers can add multiple education details and professional experiences, associating each with relevant skills.

--Predefined Skill Schema:
+# Predefined Skill Schema:
 A predefined skill schema fetches skills from the backend, associating user skills and professional experiences with it.

--References between Skills and Professional Experiences:
+# References between Skills and Professional Experiences:
 Establish references between users and predefined skills, ensuring each professional experience includes a reference to the skills used.

 ## Technologies Used

 -Backend: Node.js

 -Frontend: React

 -Database: MongoDB (via Mongoose)

 -JSON Web Tokens (JWT)

 -bcrypt

 ###How to Run